sukhik/mood/pages/about.md

 ##### Screenwriting, Creative Writing, Radio/Television/Film

-I'm taking a 6-week screenwriting class, learning about film and cinematography.
+I'm taking a 6-week screenwriting class, and learning about film and cinematography.
 I want to do something meaningful with this: tell stories, work with my friends.
 I plan to ship sophisticated content to every writing project I started this year.
-Getting the sites live took some time.
-Summer provides an opportunity to begin writing and scheduling around the writing.
-I will compose a book.
+Getting the sites live took some time but summer provides an opportunity to begin writing and scheduling around the writing.
+I am composing a book and these digital publications are like my warmup.

 ##### Personal and Professional Development